 Security - Settings

-The second of the four tabs for settings.
-Here you will find advanced security features available in the Obfuscator to protect your Unity games from reverse engineering, cheating, and piracy.
+The second of the four settings tabs.
+Here you'll find the advanced security features available in the Obfuscator to protect your Unity games from reverse engineering, cheating, and piracy.

 Random Code - Settings

 Generates thousands of fake, meaningless methods and injects them into your classes to confuse reverse engineers.
-Creates a "needle in a haystack" effect where hackers must analyze massive amounts of useless code.
-Dramatically increases the complexity and analysis time required for reverse engineering.
+This creates a "needle in a haystack" effect, forcing hackers to analyze massive amounts of useless code.
+It dramatically increases the complexity and time required for reverse engineering.

 Figure 1 - Add random code to your classes.